korycfitz/yikyak/README.md

 - Allow the user to like and dislike posts and comments.
 - Iterate on the current styling.
 - Associate likes with a user's profile.
-- Improve the logic for the computer's ship placement on the board.
-- Implement AI functionality to store the user's and the computer's guesses and to have the computer strategically place its ships
-- AAU or as a guest, I should be able to see the cumulative likes next to replies.
+- AAU, I will be able to view a 'yakarma' score, calculated from the

 ## ✍️ Authors